royerlab/arbol/README.md

 Note: both colorama and ansicolors are optional -- _arbol_ will work fine without it installed.

 ## Example
-Here is a simple self-explanatory example:
+Here is a simple and self-explanatory example:
 ```python

 from arbol.arbol import lprint, lsection, section, Arbol